Overview of cell structures

 Lipid droplets >

 Lipid droplets are cellular inclusions that are not surrounded by a unit membrane.
 Lipid provides energy for cell metabolism and may be present as multiple droplets (shown here) or as a single, large droplet, such as seen in an adipocyte.
-Lipid is extracted during common cell processing techniques, so lipid usually appears as an empty space in a cell image.
+Lipid is extracted during routine tissue processing techniques, so the location of the lipid often appears as an empty space.

 Centrioles >

 A centriole is composed of nine triplets of microtubules arranged as a cylinder.
-Centrioles occur in pairs oriented at right angles to each other near the nucleus.
-The pair is called a diplosome.
-Centrioles are the site of origin of microtubules for the mitotic spindle and, in the form of basal bodies, are also located at the bases of cilia and flagella, where they organize the microtubules of these structures.
+A pair of centrioles, oriented at right angles to each other and often located near the nucleus, form the diplosome.
+Centrioles are the site of origin of microtubules for the spindle apparatus during cell division.
+They also form basal bodies located at the bases of cilia and flagella, where they organize the microtubules of these structures.

 Polysomes >

-Polysomes are groups of ribosomes attached to a single messenger RNA molecule that synthesize protein for internal use by the cell.
+Polysomes or polyribosomes are groups of ribosomes in the cytoplasm attached to a single messenger RNA molecule.
+Polysomes synthesize protein mostly for internal use by the cell.

 Glycogen >

 Cells store glucose in the form of glycogen granules, which can be present individually or in small clusters.
-In liver cells, which store large amounts of glycogen, these granules are abundant and fill the cytoplasm.
-Glycogen granules are highly electron dense.
+In liver cells, which store large amounts of glycogen, these granules are abundant.

 Junctional complexes >